tunhnakca/academic-collab-platform/README.md

 - build: Combines the build-assets script with Maven's clean and package commands to create a production-ready build.

+- clean: Deletes the .parcel-cache and previously built assets in dist directory.

-- dev: Runs the Parcel watcher and the Spring Boot application concurrently for a seamless development experience.
+- dev: Cleans old assets and starts both the Parcel watcher and Spring Boot backend concurrently, ensuring a smooth development environment.

 #### 1.4 Run Parcel and Spring Boot